Dayren/school/2B23B/README.md

 The client of an [A]rduino [Y]ùn [K]eyboard [O]ver [I]nternet.
 A simple CLI client sending your keys presses (or string) over UDP, understandable for the Arduino.

 ## download
-If you only want the client : [x64 Client](https://github.com/NamiGYJ/aykoi/raw/master/client/x64/aykoi.exe), [x86 client](https://github.com/NamiGYJ/aykoi/raw/master/client/x86/aykoi.exe)
+If you only want the client : [64bit Client](https://github.com/namigyj/school/raw/master/2B23INFOB/client/x64/aykoi.exe)
+The Yùn ressources : [zip containing .ino & .py](https://github.com/namigyj/school/raw/master/2B23INFOB/y%C3%B9n-resources/yun-resources.zip)

 ## Installation
-Make sure your yun is connected to a wifi, or that your computer is connected to the yun's wifi.
+Make sure your yun is connected to a wifi, or verify your computer is connected to the yun's wifi.
 Copy udpreadprint.py in /usr/bin/ of the linino.
 You can either use scp or ncat. for example :
 ```sh